Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

 To manage the media controller features in your application, you must learn to handle requests from the client to the server:

 1. Create a `MediaControllerChangeRequestPlaybackInfoCallback` object (in [mobile](../../api/latest/device_api/mobile/tizen/mediacontroller.html#MediaControllerChangeRequestPlaybackInfoCallback), [wearable](../../api/latest/device_api/wearable/tizen/mediacontroller.html#MediaControllerChangeRequestPlaybackInfoCallback), and [tv](../../api/latest/device_api/tv/tizen/mediacontroller.html#MediaControllerChangeRequestPlaybackInfoCallback) applications) to define listeners for getting the requests from a client.
   Each listener must invoke the appropriate function to perform the related update on the server and send an appropriate notification to the client.
-For example, the `onshufflemoderequest` listener can change the playback shuffle mode of the media controller server.
+For example, the `onshufflemoderequest` listener can change the playback shuffle mode of the media controller server:

    ```javascript
    var requestPlaybackInfoCb = {